 Butyl rubber tubing is used for air and carbon dioxide transfer.
 It has thick walls, is shock absorbent, and is resistant to oxygen degradation with a temperature use range of -30° F to +275° F. Butyl rubber is a combination of isobutylene and isoprene.

-Hypalon is a chlor-sulfonated polyethylene that is resistant to oxygen, ozone, and harsh weather conditions.
-One of its main uses is in applications where there are corrosive chemicals or acids as well as oil and grease.
-It can be used at temperatures ranging between -30° F to +200° F and retains its tensile strength for long periods of time.
+Hypalon, the name given to CSM by DuPont, is resistant to oxygen, ozone, and harsh weather conditions.
+Its main use is in applications where there are corrosive chemicals or acids as well as oil and grease.
+It can be used at temperatures ranging between -34° C to 93° C and retains its tensile strength for long periods of time.

 Natural or latex rubber is produced from latex that is collected from rubber trees.
-It is very durable and flexible, which makes it usable in any type of environment including ones that may be sensitive to the transfer of electrical current.
+It is very durable and flexible, which makes it usable in environments that require high strength, elongation, and tear strength.
+Regardless of its many positive properties, natural rubber should not be used for applications that are outside due to it being affected by UV rays and ozone.

 Neoprene rubber is a synthetic rubber made from coal, salt, and limestone.
 It is used in applications that require a resistance to petroleum products, sunlight, ozone, and heat.
 Neoprene rubber products are mainly used for outdoor applications due to its ability to withstand wide temperature variations.
 A drawback to neoprene rubber is its electrical conductivity, which limits it from being used in electrically charged environments.